ravnhq/mobile-cicd/README.md

 - [x] iOS TestFlight
 - [x] iOS App Store

+# Android Project Requirements

+There's multiple ways to install fastlane.
+The preferred method is with Bundler and this would be done automatically when you follow the instructions on [Setup (copy files over)](#setup-copy-files-over) so you don't need to worry about this.
+However, in order to install Bundler, it is needed to install Ruby first.
+If you use macOS, system Ruby is not recommended.
+See more [here](https://docs.fastlane.tools/getting-started/android/setup/#setting-up-supply).
+You should instead install Ruby with Homebrew or use a version manager such as asdf, chruby, rbenv, or rvm.

+To learn more about the variety of ways to install Ruby without having to modify your system environment follow [this link](https://www.ruby-lang.org/en/documentation/installation/#managers).

+Follow [this guide](https://mac.install.guide/ruby/12.html) to install Ruby with Chruby.

+Once you are done installing Ruby, follow the instructions on [Setup (copy files over)](#setup-copy-files-over).

 # Setup (copy files over)

 Run the following commands to copy the configuration files contained in this repository into your own project: